 We aim to help you gain a stronger sense of yourself in Christ’s image through bible courses, chapel, mission trips, and service to others.
 Utilize your time here to grow personally and in turn, gain a better perspective and higher empathy for those around you and across the world.

-The Roberts Opportunity Grant is $8,000 per year to first-time full-time freshman students who represent character consistent with the goals of Roberts Wesleyan College.
+The Roberts Opportunity Grant is $8,000 per year to first-time full-time freshman students who represent character consistent with the goals of Roberts Wesleyan University.
 This grant is renewed annually, and awarded to students who do not qualify for any academic scholarships.